m-abdollahi/Stargazzers_Allen_project/README.md

-# Machine learning Approach in calcium imaging!
+# Machine learning Approach for calcium imaging!
 this project is about using different machine learning techniques (Classic ML alghorithms, Deep learning, Ensemble learning, ...) in calcium imaganing data. \
 </br>
 Data that we used in this project is for Allen Institute Calcium imagig dataset that is about V1,SST and VIP interneurons. \